Politburo

 The Soviet Politburo passes a resolution to execute 346 "enemies of the CPSU and the Soviet Government" who led "counter-revolutionary, pro-Trotskyist, plotting and spying activities", signed by secretary Stalin, 17 January 1940.

-A politburo (/ˈpɒlɪtbjʊəroʊ/) or political bureau is the highest organ of the central committee in communist parties.
+A politburo (/ˈpɒlɪtbjʊəroʊ/) (политбюро) or political bureau is the highest organ of the central committee in communist parties.
 The term is also sometimes used to refer to similar organs in socialist and Islamist parties, such as the Political Bureau of Hamas.
 Politburos are part of the governing structure in most former and existing communist states.

 Names

 The term politburo in English comes from the Russian politbyuro (политбюро), itself an abbreviation of politicheskoye byuro (политическое бюро 'political bureau').
 The Spanish term Politburó is directly loaned from Russian, as is the German Politbüro.
-Chinese uses a calque (政治局 (Zhèngzhìjú)), from which the Vietnamese (Bộ Chính trị 部政治), and Korean (정치국, 政治局 Jeongchiguk) terms derive.
+Chinese uses a calque (政治局 (Zhèngzhìjú)), from which the Vietnamese (Bộ Chính trị 部政治), and Korean (정치국, 政治局, Jeongchiguk) terms derive.

 History

+Origin and the Soviet Union

-The first politburo was created in Russia by the Bolshevik Party in 1917 during the Russian Revolution that occurred during that year.
-The first Politburo had seven members: Vladimir Lenin, Grigory Zinoviev, Lev Kamenev, Leon Trotsky, Joseph Stalin, Grigori Sokolnikov, and Andrei Bubnov.
+The concept of a politburo was created during the Russian Revolution.
+On 23 October 1917, the Bolshevik Party Central Committee established a political bureau to manage the operational direction of the armed insurrection in Petrograd.
+It initially had seven members: Vladimir Lenin, Grigory Zinoviev, Lev Kamenev, Leon Trotsky, Joseph Stalin, Grigori Sokolnikov, and Andrei Bubnov.
+However, this initial body was short-lived, ceasing operations shortly after the success of the Petrograd coup and the overthrow of the Russian Provisional Government.

+In March 1919, during the 8th Congress of the Bolsheviks, the party formally established a permanent Politburo tasked with making rapid decisions that could not wait for full sessions of the larger Central Committee.
+The initial membership comprised five full members: Vladimir Lenin, Leon Trotsky, Joseph Stalin, Lev Kamenev, and Nikolay Krestinsky.

+After Lenin's death in 1924, authority within the Politburo became contested during the rise of Stalin.
+Stalin used his position as General Secretary to systematically eliminate dissenting members, making it subordinate under his personal rule.
+In 1952, at the 19th Party Congress, the Politburo was renamed the Presidium of the Central Committee and expanded, though real executive power remained concentrated in a smaller inner leadership.

+After Stalin's death in 1953, collective leadership was restored within the Presidium.
+The body reclaimed the name Politburo in 1966 during the 23rd Party Congress under Leonid Brezhnev.
+The Soviet Politburo continued as the supreme governing authority until political reforms under Mikhail Gorbachev restructured state authority, culminating in the dissolution of the Soviet Union in 1991.

 During the 20th century, politburos were established in most Communist states.
 They included the politburos of the USSR, East Germany, Afghanistan, and Czechoslovakia.
 Today, there are five countries that have a politburo system: China, North Korea, Laos, Vietnam, and Cuba.